-During the Sack of King's Landing, a great many Wisdoms were killed or went missing.
-Jaime Lannister himself hunted down Garigus and Belis and killed them to prevent them from carrying out Aerys' orders.
-The acolytes were inexperienced in destroying the wildfire, so it remained below the city, some of it only being rediscovered during the War of the Five Kings.
+During the Sack of King's Landing, a great many wisdoms were killed or went missing.
+Jaime hunted down Garigus and Belis and killed them to prevent them from carrying out Aerys's orders.
+The acolytes were inexperienced in destroying the wildfire, so some remained below the city.

 A Clash of Kings